-Wrexham is a city located in north-east Wales, near the English border.
+Wrexham is a city located in northeast Wales, near the English border.
 Historically part of Denbighshire, it became the administrative center of Wrexham County Borough in 1996.
-As of the 2021 census, the city's built-up area had a population of approximately 44,785, while the broader county borough encompassed 135,117 residents.
-Wrexham officially gained city status in 2022.
+The city's built-up area had a population of approximately 44,785 in 2021, while the broader county borough, including surrounding areas, had around 135,117 residents.
+Wrexham was officially granted city status in 2022.

-The Poyser Street drill hall was completed in 1902.
+In 1902, the Poyser Street drill hall was completed.

 In 1912, T.H.
 Parry-Williams won both the Chair and the Crown at the National Eisteddfod of Wales held in Wrexham.

-By 1913, the North East Wales coal field was producing up to 3 million tonnes a year.
+By 1913, the North East Wales coal field was producing up to 3 million tonnes a year and employed over 10,000 people.

-In 1931, nine northern Welsh clubs met at Wrexham to form the North Wales Rugby Union, with Wrexham RFC as one of the founding members.
+In 1931, nine northern Welsh clubs, including Wrexham RFC, met in Wrexham to establish the North Wales Rugby Union.

 Wrexham hosted the National Eisteddfod in 1933.

-In 1934, one of the worst mining disasters in British history occurred at Gresford Colliery, costing the lives of 266 men.
+In 1934, one of the worst mining disasters in British history occurred at Gresford Colliery, resulting in the deaths of 266 men.

-In 1935, the borough was enlarged to take in parts of several neighbouring parishes.
+In 1935, the borough was enlarged to include parts of several neighboring parishes.

 In February 1940, Wrexham Town Hall was demolished to improve traffic flows.